create3000/x_ite/docs/_posts/what's-new.md

 ### Notable Changes

 - [x] Support for 3D Gaussian Splatting.
-- [x] You can now hold down the <kbd>Alt-or-Option</kbd> key to move to a certain point when you double click an object when the Examine viewer is active.
+- [x] You can now hold down the <kbd>Alt-or-Option</kbd> key to move to a certain point when you double click an object while the Examine viewer is active.

 ## X_ITE v15.0 Series